Tom Harold Zeus

 Can Borrowers Get A Payday Loan Online In New Mexico?

 No, borrowers are not allowed to obtain payday loans online in New Mexico as the state has banned payday lending.
 The New Mexico Small Loan Act was amended in 2017 to cap interest rates and loan rates on small loans, effectively ending payday lending in the state.
-The law applies to all small loans, including the ones made online, and covers lenders operating in the state or lending to New Mexico residents.
+The law applies to all small loans, including those made online, and covers lenders operating in the state or lending to New Mexico residents.

 AlbuquerqueLas CrucesRio Rancho